 As a former legislator and history major, the study of government and leadership have been lifelong interests of Cameron S. Brown.
 And while Abraham Lincoln presents one of the finest examples of statesmanship, Cameron's interest in the life of Lincoln has a personal side.
 He is related to Joseph Sessford, ticket taker at Ford's Theatre the night President Lincoln was shot.
 Born in Washington, D.C., Cameron is a frequent keynote speaker on a range of topics drawn from the treasure trove of American history.
 An engaging and uplifting speaker, he served in both the Michigan House of Representatives and the Michigan Senate.

 Cameron's keynote address on Abraham Lincoln tells the story of our 16th president in a fresh and compelling way.
 Like Lincoln, Cameron believes in the power of the spoken word to elevate the public discourse in America.
 His goal is to inform and inspire—adding entertainment and educational value to group meetings and special events.
 Cameron's presentation includes a large-screen showing of his companion video, "Abraham Lincoln, A Voice for the Ages."

 Cameron has an MPA from Western Michigan University, and a BA in history from the University of Missouri-Kansas City.
 He also attended the College of William and Mary in Williamsburg, Virginia.
 Among his most formative educational experiences, he counts living in West Africa as a child and attending T. C. Williams High School the eventful year depicted in the Walt Disney movie, Remember the Titans, as especially memorable.
 Cameron was the high school's senior class vice-president.

-Cameron and his wife, Helen, reside in Kalamazoo, Michigan where he is president of the Kalamazoo Abraham Lincoln Project, a new Michigan 501(c)3 corporation spearheading efforts to promote Kalamazoo's unique Lincoln legacy—Kalamazoo being the only place in Michigan where Lincoln made a public appearance.
+Cameron and his wife, Helen, reside in Kalamazoo, Michigan where he is president of the Kalamazoo Abraham Lincoln Institute, a new Michigan 501(c)3 corporation spearheading efforts to promote Kalamazoo's unique Lincoln legacy—Kalamazoo being the only place in Michigan where Lincoln made a public appearance.